 All that browsing may have you wondering where you could save some pennies.
 Why not get creative and hit up your local Goodwill for inspiration?
 You can pick and choose from hundreds of items to create your own costume, but they also offer a variety of brand-new or gently used costumes.
 Teach your little goblin about going green and donate your outfits once the holiday is over, so that another child can enjoy them for next year’s fun.

-You can also find wicked wearables at Bluebird and Grow Kid Grow.
+You can also find wicked wearables at Kids Double Time in Redondo Beach and Grow Kid Grow in Silverlake.
 Both fabulous resale stores have a tempting selection of Halloween costumes well before the holiday arrives.
 If you’re looking for bargain goodies closer to your home check our our list of the best resale shops for kids all over LA.

 And if you’re into being totally green, why not trade last year’s cool costume for another one?

-Saturday October 11th, 2014 is National Costume Swap Day.
+Saturday October 8, 2016 is National Costume Swap Day.
 If you have outgrown costumes on your hands, (or they’re taking up space in your closet), this is the perfect opportunity to be out with the old and in with the new-to-you!
-Many resale shops host a swap on this day (or sometimes another day) so check your local favorite shop to see if they will take part in one – or host one with friends yourself!
+Many resale shops host a swap on this day (or sometimes another day) so check your local favorite shop to see if they will take part in one.
+Or you can host one with friends or at your school yourself!

-Or, if you’re a crafty mom with a talent for homemade duds, check out these suggestions for DIY Halloween Costumes.
+If you’re a crafty mom with a talent for homemade duds, check out these amazing (and surprisingly simple) suggestions for DIY Halloween Costumes.

 We wish you a howling good time on Halloween!
 Let us know if there are any cool costume shops we missed.